 If you use location-based services on your mobile phone, you may wish to be aware of the privacy issues related to using these services.
 We do not place Avalon Counseling clinic as a check-in location on various sites such as Foursquare, Gowalla, Loopt, etc. However, if you have GPS tracking enabled on your device, it is possible that others may surmise that you are a therapy client due to regular check-ins at our office on a weekly basis.
 Please be aware of this risk if you are intentionally “checking in,” from our office or if you have a passive LBS app enabled on your phone.

 We prefer using email only to arrange or modify appointments.
 Please do not email us content related to your therapy sessions, as email is not completely secure or confidential.
-Hushmail is an encrypted proprietary web-based email service we do recommend for sending email messages.
-To access Hushmail we will send you an invitation.
-To accept the Hushmail email you will need to provide a unique passphrase of your own choosing.
-Don’t forget the passphrase.
-You will need it in subsequent email messages.
-Still we all know nothing these days is completely secure.
 If you choose to communicate with us by email, be aware that all emails are retained in the logs of the Internet service providers.
 While it is unlikely that someone will be looking at these logs, they are, in theory, available to be read by the system administrator(s) of the Internet service provider.

-You should also know that any emails we receive from you and any responses that we send to you become a part of your legal record.
+You should also know that any emails we receive from you and any responses that we send to you become a part of your medical record.

 Thank you for taking the time to review our Social Media Policy.
 If you have questions or concerns about any of these policies and procedures or regarding our potential interactions on the Internet, do bring them to our attention so that we can discuss them.